2008 UEFA Cup final riots: Screen failure

-BBC News reported that a small groups of Rangers supporters had clashed with police in the city centre after a bank was attacked, bus stop and a sports car which was bounced over the road.
+BBC News reported that a small groups of Rangers supporters had clashed with police in the city centre where a bank was attacked and damage caused to a bus stop and a sports car.
 Greater Manchester Police reported that "a minority of thugs" among the 200,000 visiting Rangers fans were involved in the violence.

 Reaction

 BBC News interrupted normal programming to broadcast the riots live on television, with ITN's flagship News at Ten programme giving extensive coverage to the riots.
 Judge Andrew Blake of Manchester Crown Court, when later sentencing twelve people in connection to the disorder, described the riots as "the worst night of violence and destruction suffered by Manchester city centre since the Blitz".

 Rangers' chief executive Martin Bain described the scenes as "dreadful" but claimed that the violent scenes "were caused by supporters that don't normally attach themselves to our support".
 He also stated that the club was "in general, absolutely delighted with the behaviour of the hundreds of thousands of our supporters."
 The following day the Prime Minister Gordon Brown condemned the rioting as "a disgrace".
 Scottish Conservative leader, Annabel Goldie, said she was "absolutely appalled" by the footage, condemning the behaviour as "horrific and inexcusable".
 Steven Purcell, leader of Glasgow City Council, offered an apology in a Manchester newspaper for 200 hardcore thugs.

 PC Mick Regan, attacked by a gang of twenty men whilst lying on the ground, described the violence.
 "It was unbelievable when we got there, it was already in motion.
 It was frightening, on a different scale from any other match I have worked in my 23-year career.
 It seemed the vast majority were drunk and they just wanted to cause trouble.
 A lot of the fans were OK and just asking for directions but there was a large hard core...
 I know they will say it's a minority but a few thousand is a big minority."